watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 # Language Model Conversational Search starter kit

-This starter kit has multiple examples of how to configure language models with Watson Assistant for conversational search.
+This starter kit has multiple examples of how to configure language models with IBM watsonx Assistant for conversational search.

 1. The first example shows how to use [Watson Discovery search as input to a watsonx model](#example-1-connect-your-assistant-to-watson-discovery-and-watsonx-via-custom-extensions)
 1. The second example shows how to use [semantic search output as input to a watsonx model](#example-2-connect-your-assistant-to-hugging-face-milvus-and-watsonx-via-custom-extensions)